aiidateam/AEP/plugin_testing_toolchain/readme.md

  * from the AiiDA registry perspective, there is no way to enforce the *actual* environment used for testing (e.g. plugins could inadvertedly install a different version of aiida-core). one could check this by running a `pip freeze` first, though.

 ## Open questions
- * should the plugin folder be mounted inside the docker container instead of copying it there? this would avoid rebuilds when changing the plugin code (but would make the docker commands more complicated)
  * are there viable alternatives to using a Dockerfile for performing the "on top" modifications?